Gender Factsheet

 Figure 7: Unpaid domestic work by sex

 In Whitehorse males are more likely than females to spend less than 30 hours each week on unpaid domestic work.
-Males are more likely than females to do no unpaid domestic work during the week.
-Females are also much more likely than males to spend 30 hours our more on unpaid domestic work each week.
+Males are more likely than females to not do unpaid domestic work during the week.
+Females are also much more likely than males to spend 30 hours or more on unpaid domestic work each week.

 Assistance to a Person with a Disability